Chief Information Security Officers are becoming increasingly common, but that doesn't mean that every company should hire one.

 A CISO needs full trust in their ability and freedom to plan independently and act immediately to any incident.
 They also need direct access to the board, or even a seat alongside the other executives in the organisation.

 They are responsible for providing a bridge between executives and engineers and understanding how the business and IT interacts.
-They must work in partnership with the CIO, rather than as a subordinate, to ensure that the priorities of one are not made secondary to those of the other.
+They must work in partnership with the CIO, rather than as a subordinate, to ensure that the priorities of one don't become secondary to those of the other.

 Assigning the overall responsibility for security to a single formal role is preferable for the vast majority of companies, but some companies with smaller risks and budgets are prepared to do without and rely on existing staff members to fulfil their requirements.
 Even the smallest organisations will be taking a chance, but they may believe that the risk outweighs the reward.